Theodoros Kekes

 Records

-The most famous publication of the Domna Samiou Greek Folk Music Association.
-These Carnival songs with their ritual bawdiness – ‘sacred in the profane’ – disturbed the prudish devotees of tradition.
-The recordings (on CD and double LP) come with a detailed booklet analysing the pagan and ritualistic context in […]
+Carnival songs with their ritual bawdiness – ‘sacred in the profane’ – disturbed the prudish devotees of tradition.
+The recordings come with a detailed booklet analysing the pagan and ritualistic context in which these songs are performed.

-The most famous publication of Domna Samiou’s Association.
-These ‘sacred in the profane’ songs of the Carnival with their ritual bawdiness disturbed the prudish ‘devotees’ of tradition.
-The records (in LP and CD) are accompanied by a detailed booklet analysing the pagan and ritualistic context in which these songs are […]
+These “sacred in the profane” songs of the Carnival with their ritual bawdiness disturbed the prudish “devotees” of tradition.
+The records are accompanied by a detailed booklet analyzing the pagan and ritualistic context in which these songs are performed.

-Akritic songs, which are perceived as the oldest examples of Greek popular poetry, are inspired by the legends of Akrites’ lives and their fights in defence of the eastern borders of the Byzantine Empire.
+Akritic songs, which are perceived as the oldest examples of Greek popular poetry, are inspired by the legends of Akrites’ lives and their fights in defense of the eastern borders of the Byzantine Empire.
 The LP was recorded by the French Radio, published in Ocora series and distributed along with […]

 One of Domna Samiou’s most characteristic LPs through which younger generations familiarized themselves with traditional folk music.
-It combines an aesthetically meticulous edition with accurate interpretations and perfect recordings.
-The song 'Farewell Holy One' has been sung and danced so many times all around Greece and abroad that has been […]

-The first LP in Greece dedicated to carolling songs performed during the religious celebrations of the Twelve Nights and of Easter.
+The first LP in Greece dedicated to caroling songs performed during the religious celebrations of the Twelve Nights and of Easter.
 The carols were recorded in many different areas of Greece performed by local musicians and singers, thus preserving all the distinguishing local patterns and characteristics.

 A collection of 127 traditional songs and tunes from all over Greece that were first released on 45 rpm records between 1959 and 1969 under the direction and musical supervision of Domna Samiou.
 The collection was compiled and edited by Yiorgos Tsampras.